Before You Start¶

 Congratulation, now we can get started using the PunchPlatform !

-This chapter assumes you have already downloaded the standalone PunchPlatform archive and unzipped it: PunchPlatform Download Area.
+This chapter assumes you have already downloaded the standalone punchplatform archive from our download area.

 punchplatform-standalone-x.y.z directory on your filesystem.

-You must install the Standalone as a non-root user.
-The PunchPlatform should be installed/run under your standard user account.
+Install the Standalone as a non-root user.
+I.e. use it under your standard user account.

 This unarchives all our friends (Kafka, Storm, Elasticsearch, Spark etc...),